UK Customs Rules 2026: What You Can (and Can't) Bring Into the UK

 No. Personal allowance rules apply only to goods you transport yourself in your baggage or vehicle.
 Items shipped separately by courier or post are imports, and they trigger import VAT (and potentially duty) from the first pound of value above £135.
 The £390 traveller allowance does not apply to anything that arrives by mail, even if you paid for it on the same trip.

 Items you owned before leaving the UK and are bringing back do not count toward your allowance under a provision called returned goods relief.
-A laptop you have used for a year, a phone you took with you, a camera you bought in London last summer, are all exempt.
+A laptop you have used for a year, a phone you took with you, a camera you bought in London last summer — all exempt.
 A brand new laptop bought abroad on the trip you are returning from counts toward your £390 allowance like any other purchase.
-If challenged, be ready to show proof of prior UK ownership: a dated receipt, a photograph, an insurance document or an original packaging label can all help.
+If challenged, be ready to show proof of prior UK ownership: a dated receipt, a photograph, an insurance document or a serial-number record can all help.

 No. Since 12 April 2025, it has been illegal for travellers to bring cattle, sheep, goat or pig meat, or any dairy products, from any EU country into Great Britain for personal use.
-The rule was introduced in response to foot-and-mouth disease outbreaks in Germany, Hungary, Slovakia and Austria, and remains in force as of April 2026.
+The rule was introduced in response to foot-and-mouth disease outbreaks in Germany, Hungary, Slovakia and Austria, and remains in force as of May 2026.
 It applies regardless of packaging, vacuum sealing or duty-free purchase.
-Limited exemptions cover infant milk, special medical foods, and certain composite products such as chocolate, biscuits and bread that contain minor processed dairy content.
+Limited exemptions cover infant milk, special medical foods, and certain composite products such as chocolate, biscuits and bread.
 Items will be seized and destroyed, and fines of up to £5,000 can apply.